What is a Flu Shot and How Important Is It

 When was the last time you had the flu?
 And what were you thinking while lying in bed, running a fever and so tired to get up?

-In between sneezing and wheezing, I bet you were thinking how stupid you were for not getting a flu shot.
+In between sneezing and wheezing, I bet you were thinking how you wish you had a flu shot.

-Maybe not exactly stupid, but definitely reckless.
-You were too sure of yourself, like most of us; that you won’t get down with it.
+Too late for remorse.
+You were too sure of yourself, like most of us; that you won’t get it – when you least expected it.

 Why?